In 2023, our pass rate was 50% for the FCICE oral exam, compared with the 23%

 exams, live audience interpreting and our other tools, you’ll do better on your

-interpreting exam.
+oral interpreting exam.

 While there are some scheduling differences between the All Levels & Languages Master Class and the Advanced Spanish Master Class, this is a good overview of a standard class week.
 It is expected that you will spend your weekends devoted to class assignments as well.